NSU Alum Takes His Education to Health Care Heights

 Step into the office of Renaud Jean Louis, and you’ll find a wall dominated by NSU degrees – a bachelor’s in nursing, a master’s in public administration, a second master’s in nursing, and a graduate certificate in adult-gerontology acute care nurse practitioner.

 With the education and knowledge accumulated over the years, Jean Louis has built a successful health care business dedicated to helping underserved populations learn about and benefit from preventive health care.
+Many of his patients are from the Haitian community.

-“One of my instructors told me ‘Don’t just come to NSU and take the diploma and hang it at your house.
+“One of my instructors told me, ‘Don’t just come to NSU and take the diploma and hang it at your house.
 Go out there and make a difference in your community,’” he said.
 “It’s a statement that I never forgot.”

-Since 2020, the Remart Medical Clinic in Hollywood, Fla., has provided a full spectrum of services, from immunizations and annual physicals to treatments for addiction and mental health diagnoses.
+Since 2020, the Remart Medical Clinic in Hollywood, Fla., has provided a spectrum of services, from immunizations and annual physicals to treatments for addiction and mental health diagnoses.

 Jean Louis operates the clinic with business partner Martine Phillips, also an NSU graduate.
 With their combined dual certification in nursing and psychiatry, the clinic focuses on medical and mental health issues.